- Introduction

 The Private Mortgage Process from Start to Finish

 In general, your first point of contact when requesting a private mortgage is either a mortgage broker or a direct private lender.
 The initial discussion will be to gather details to see if you meet the basic criteria for approval.
-The key information needed will include the address of the property, the existing secured debts, and the amount of the requested mortgage.
+The key information needed will include the property’s address, the existing secured debts, and the amount of the requested mortgage.
 In most cases, the approval is solely based on the Loan to Value (LTV) ratio, which uses a computer-generated value estimate for the property.

 Shortly after, the mortgage provider should send the borrower: